Workplace Advisory & Compliance

 This briefing forms part of the Workplace Advisory & Compliance stream in the AWS Information Centre.
 It focuses on practical, employer-facing guidance — not legal advice — and is written for HR, safety, risk and executive readers responsible for managing workplace issues.

 Performance management decisions that go wrong often go wrong on process rather than on substance.
 Clarity about expectations, accurate evidence of performance against those expectations, genuine conversation about the gap and a fair opportunity to improve are the elements that make any later decision defensible.
-Without them, even well-founded conclusions are difficult to sustain.
+Without them, even well-founded conclusions are difficult to sustain — and where the eventual decision is separation, the matter becomes a question of termination risk rather than of performance, with the framework described in managing termination risk through fair and documented processes.

 Procedural fairness is not an obstacle to managing performance.
-It is what allows performance to be managed in a way that holds up to scrutiny.
+It is what allows performance to be managed in a way that holds up to scrutiny — by the employee, by an internal review, by an external decision-maker or by a regulator.

 Setting and communicating expectations

 Position descriptions, KPIs and behavioural standards should align with one another.
-Inconsistency between these documents is a common source of dispute about what was actually expected.
+Inconsistency between these documents is a common source of dispute about what was actually expected, and is often the first ground on which a performance decision is challenged.

 Evidence and contemporaneous records